 Note.
 Based on governmental records, census data, St. Louis FED, AL 100 database and others.

-In the last forty years there has been a dramatic increase in the difference between compensation of the average equity partner in a top law firm and the compensation of top government bureaucrats.
+In the last forty years, the difference in compensation of the average equity partner in a top law firm and the compensation of top government bureaucrats has increased dramatically.
 In the 1960s a partner at a top law firm was earning roughly twice as much as an FTC chair.
 In the 1980s, this number rose to 5 times.
 Today, it is 10 times.
-Senior FTC/DOJ civil servants earn about 1/20 of the compensation of the average equity partner of a law firm.
+Senior FTC and DOJ civil servants earn about 1/20 of the compensation of the average equity partner of a top law firm.
 The gap is equally impressive when compared to the median cost of houses sold in the D.C. area, which skyrocketed after the 2000s, significantly increasing the cost of living for public servants in this area.
-Even the premium against first-year associates has risen significantly over this period.
+Even the premium[] against first-year associates has risen significantly over this period.
 In the past, a high-level, experienced governmental employee earned almost twice as much as junior lawyers; today, the government lawyer earns half as much.
-The gap between salaries and D.C. house prices is also at one of its highest levels in history, even after adjusting for the 30% FEPCA correction.
+The gap between government salaries and D.C. house prices is also at one of its highest levels in history, even after adjusting for the 30% FEPCA correction.

 It is hard to precisely quantify what the widening of this public employment premium means for the quality of work as well as the strength and type of enforcement actions pursued by the FTC and the DOJ.
-That said, it seems plausible that the growing salary differential makes private sector jobs more attractive, increasing the phenomenon of revolving doors.
-We now move to analyze those.
+That said, it seems plausible that the growing salary differential makes private sector jobs more attractive, increasing revolving door phenomenon.
+We now move to analyze it.

 Part III.B.3.
 FTC/ DOJ – Revolving Doors